Home Holiday Decoration 101

 Fairy lights are a must for many modern wreaths.
 They provide a soft, glowing effect that enhances the wreath's aesthetic:

-• Warm White LED Lights: These give off a soft, golden glow that pairs well with almost any wreath design.
+• Warm White LED Lights -- give off a soft, golden glow that pairs well with almost any design.

-• Color-changing LED Lights: If you want to experiment, go for multicolor or programmable LED lights that you can adjust to fit your mood or holiday theme.
+• Color‑Changing LED Lights -- multicolor or programmable lights let you adjust the mood or holiday theme.

 String lights are not only functional but also help create a visually stunning display, particularly at night.